-The Un-Summit keynote and panel presentations are rich with cutting edge core content delivered live and recorded for on-demand viewing through December 16, 2020.
-Each session is eligible for continuing education credits and is accompanied by a follow-up discussion via an interactive session designed to expand your understanding of the content through Q&A with the panelists, dialogue, and small group discussions.
+The Un-Summit keynote and panel presentations were rich with cutting edge core content.
+Each session was accompanied by a follow-up discussion via an interactive session designed to expand your understanding of the content through Q&A with the panelists, dialogue, and small group discussions.

 Opening Keynote: Tyler Norris, Chief Executive, Well Being Trust | Creating the Conditions for Health and Well Being